 - Lit. finishing it and cutting it short; Is.
 10:22-23

-10 Brothers, my heart’s desire and prayer to God for them is that they should be saved.
-2 For I bear them witness that they have a zeal for God, but not according to knowledge.
-3 For ignoring God’s righteousness, and seeking to establish their own, they have not submitted to the righteousness of God.
-4 For Christ is the goal1 of the Law, resulting in righteousness for everyone who believes.
+10 Truly, brothers, my heart’s desire and prayer to God is for their salvation.
+2 For I bear them witness that they are zealous for God, but not according to knowledge.
+3 For failing to understand1 God’s righteousness, and seeking to establish a righteousness of their own, they have refused to submit to the righteousness of God.
+4 For Christ is the goal2 of the Law, resulting in righteousness for everyone who believes.

 Moses Himself Wrote of Christ

-5 For Moses writes about the righteousness based upon the Law, saying, “The man who practices these things shall live by them.”2 6But the righteousness based on faith speaks in this way: “Do not say in your heart, ‘Who will ascend into heaven?’ (that is, to bring Christ down from above) 7 or, ‘Who will descend into the abyss?’ (that is, to bring up Christ from the dead).”
+5 For Moses writes about the righteousness that is based on the Law, saying: “The man who practices these things will live because of them.”3 6But the righteousness that is based on faith speaks like this: “Do not say in your heart, ‘Who will ascend into heaven?’ (that is, to bring Christ down from above) 7 or, ‘Who will descend into the abyss?’ (that is, to bring up Christ from the dead).”
 8 But what does it say?
-“The word is near you, even in your mouth and in your heart,”3—that is, the word of faith which we proclaim, 9 that if you confess4 with your mouth Jesus as Lord, and believe in your heart that God has raised Him from the dead, you will be saved.
-10 For with the heart one believes, resulting in righteousness, and with the mouth confession is made, resulting in salvation.
-11 For the Scripture says, “Whoever believes on Him will never be put to shame.”5 12 For there is no distinction between Jew and Greek, for the same Lord is lord of all, abounding in riches to all who call upon Him.
-13 For, “Whoever calls upon the name of the Lord will be saved.”6
+It says, “The word is near you, even in your mouth and in your heart,”4—that is, the word about faith that we proclaim, 9 that if you confess5 with your mouth Jesus as Lord, and believe in your heart that God has raised him from the dead, you will be saved.
+10 For with the heart one believes, resulting in righteousness; and with the mouth confession is made, resulting in salvation.
+11 For the scripture says, “Whoever believes in him will not be put to shame.”6 12 For there is no distinction between Jew and Greek, for the same Lord is lord of all, overflowing in riches to all who call on him.
+13 For, “Whoever calls on the name of the Lord will be saved.”7

-14 How then shall they call upon Him in whom they have not believed?
-And how shall they believe in Him whom7 they have not heard?
-And how shall they hear without a preacher?
-15 And how shall they preach unless they are sent?
-Just as it is written, “How beautiful are the feet of those who bring good news of good things!”
-16 But not all have harkened9 to the good news.
-For Isaiah says, “Lord, who has believed our report?”10 17 So then, faith comes by hearing, and hearing through the word about Christ.
+14 How then can8 they call on him in whom they’ve not believed?
+And how can they believe in him whom9 they’ve never heard?
+And how can they hear without a herald?
+15 And how can they serve as heralds unless they’re sent?
+Just as it is written, “How beautiful are the feet of those who bring good news of good things!”10 16 But not all have obeyed11 the good news.
+For Isaiah says, “Lord, who has believed our report?”12 17 So then: Faith comes by hearing, and hearing through the word of13 Christ.